Alfresco/docs-alfresco/identity-service/latest/tutorial/sso/saml.md

 ## Step 7: Configure service providers for Alfresco Office Services

-A Service provider needs to be configured in the SAML identity provider for Alfresco Office services if it is used.
-This also involves configuring the administrator console in ACS with details from SAML identity provider.
+A Service provider must be configured in the SAML identity provider if you are using Alfresco Office Services.
+This also involves configuring the administrator console in ACS with details from the SAML identity provider.

-1. Sign in to the administrator console of ACS as an administrator.
-The URL of the administrator console is `https://repo.example.com:443/alfresco/service/enterprise/admin`.
+1. Sign into the administrator console of ACS.
+The URL of the administrator console is: `https://repo.example.com:443/alfresco/service/enterprise/admin`.
-2. Navigate to **Directories** > **Single Sign-On (SAML)** and enter the details for the SAML identity provider for the **AOS** tab.
+2. Navigate to **Directories** > **Single Sign-On (SAML)** to access the **AOS** tab.
-3. Ensure that **Enable SAML(SSO) Authentication** is checked for the **AOS** tab.
+3. Enter the details for the SAML identity provider and ensure **Enable SAML(SSO) Authentication** is selected.
-4. Upload a valid certificate from the SAML identity provider in the **AOS** tabs using the **Upload IdP Certificate**.
+4. Upload a valid certificate from the SAML identity provider using the **Upload IdP Certificate**.
-5. Download the service provider certificate using the **Download SP Certificate** button and the service provider metadata using the **Download SP Metadata** button from the **AOS** tab.
+5. Download the service provider certificate using the **Download SP Certificate** button.
+6. Download the service provider metadata using the **Download SP Metadata** button.
-6. Sign into the SAML identity provider as an administrator and configure a new service provider.
-The base URL to use for AOS is `https://repo.example.com/alfresco/aos`.
+7. Sign into the SAML identity provider as an administrator and configure a new service provider.
+The base URL to use for AOS is: `https://repo.example.com/alfresco/aos`.
-7. Upload the relevant service provider certificate and metadata file for the service provider.
-These are the files that were downloaded from the ACS administration console.
-If the SAML identity provider does not support uploading the metadata then configure the settings manually.
+8. Upload the relevant service provider certificate and metadata files you downloaded from the ACS administration console.
+    **Note:** If the SAML identity provider does not support uploading the metadata, you must configure the settings manually.

 ## Step 8: Configure Alfresco Digital Workspace